nreamaroon/academic-kickstart/content/authors/admin/_index.md

 ---
 Hi!
 I’m Nick (he/him).

 I’m a PhD student at the University of Michigan.
 I work on applications of artificial intelligence in medicine and health research at the Biomedical & Clinical Informatics Lab.
-Specifically, I’m using for early detection of disease and outcome prediction in acute respiratory distress syndrome.
+Specifically, I’m doing research on transfer learning, probablistic models, and label uncertainty for early detection of disease and outcome prediction in acute respiratory distress syndrome.